All Episodes

 But Obama is a fascinating character.

-No there's all kinds of gaps in his life that nobody knows a thing about, which is pretty amazing when you consider all the autobiographies he's written.
+There's all kinds of gaps in his life that nobody knows a thing about, which is pretty amazing when you consider all the autobiographies he's written.

 The more autobiographies he writes, the less anyone knows about him.

-Now now I thought Rush was right.
+Now, I thought Rush was right.

-Same with uh Eric Holder.
+The same with Eric Holder.

-Eric Holder, the first black uh attorney general.
+Eric Holder, the first black attorney general.

 It's one of the most depressing things about this whole situation.

-The f the fact is, even if everybody's racist, he's the president.
+The fact is, even if everybody's racist, he's the president.

 And so he still has to be accountable.

-You know, so the the answer to accusations of racism, the best answer to accusations of racism is yeah, yeah.
+So the answer to accusations of racism, the best answer to accusations of racism is, yeah, yeah, everybody's racist and you're still the president.

 And I think Eric Holder is a more difficult game because he's basically been happy to be Obama's thug enforcer for the last four years.

-Um and he is and he's been very successful in that role.
+And he's been very successful in that role.

-And I think it would be seen as a defeat for Obama uh if he were to be made to walk the plank.
+And I think it would be seen as a defeat for Obama if he were to be made to walk the plank.

 Is that right, HR?